BlackCrystal/python-wiki/README.md

 python server.py
 ```

-Open webpage [http://localhost:8080/](http://localhost:8080/) and wou will see "Hello world" message.
+Open webpage [http://localhost:8080/](http://localhost:8080/) and You will see "Hello world" message.

 Now try to build something more incredible, like things we listed [here in the project](https://github.com/BlackCrystal/python-wiki/projects/1).